 "It wasn't diverse socioeconomically, either.
 There were people who were very fortunate and had certain privileges that many other people around the world do not," Henderson explains to GRAMMY.com.
 "I think you have to do a lot of work in all social situations and all types of relationships that you have."
 She adds that she didn't feel "completely accepted or enough of this or enough of that — Black enough, Latinx enough, what have you."

-Henderson, whose family can be found all over Panama and the Caribbean, identifies as Afro-Latina.
+Henderson, whose family can be found all over Panama and the Caribbean, identifies as a Black American and Afro-Latina.
 She also personally embraces the term "Latinx," citing it as a counterweight to "the lack of representation in a lot of the entertainment industry, historically — especially for artists who look like me, or who will be recognized for their contribution to Latinx music."

 "Bending and being open to flexibility" is crucial to her artistry, Henderson says: "I'm always open to the fact that my image, my self, sense of self, my identity, and all of these things grow with my personal view on my voice in this community and in this music."